The Familiar Taste of Rice Pudding

-Growing up in a big family, I grew up on homemade rice pudding and bread pudding.
-I grew to love the taste of the pudding and the feeling of it.
-If you grew up on bread pudding and rice pudding, you have got to give this recipe a try.
-Once you do, you will be sure to make it all the time, and this wonderful dessert can be made for the holidays as a dessert as well as being used as a gift.
+I practically grew up on homemade rice and bread pudding.
+I grew to love the taste and feel of the pudding.
+If you're anything like me, you've got to give this recipe a try.
+You'll be sure to make it all the time!
+This wonderful dessert can be made for the holidays, parties, or given as a gift.
+It's perfect for all occasions!

 |Prep time||Cook time||Ready in||Yields|